Chief Research Officer

 Lilia Tuero Fricke

-Lilia Tuero Fricke is currently director, Customer Channels in the Operations Services Organization.
+Lilia Tuero Fricke is currently director, Customer Experience in the Operations Services Organization.
 Lilia is responsible for leading the strategic development and execution of the company customer service strategy as well as for implementation of company programs and initiatives for several customer channels.